MH-Tobi/Minesweeper/README.md

 ## Current status

-The application currently runs in a very rudimentary way.
+The application currently runs pretty good.

-The game can be started directly when the application is launched.
-Selecting a field only opens that selected field.
+The game can be started immediately after launching the application.
+Selecting a field opens it.
 The number of mines in the immediate vicinity is displayed.
+If you select a field without mines nearby, all adjacent fields without mines are opened.
-If a mine is hit, the field is highlighted in red.
+If a mine is hit, the field is marked with a mine symbol.
 Continuing the current game is still possible.

 A new game can also be started if desired.

+You can also mark a field as questionable or as potentially mine (by right-clicking).

 ## To-Do's